 California beach closes after Mexico sewage flows north

-SAN DIEGO (AP) — Imperial Beach's entire shoreline has been closed to swimmers after sewage-contaminated runoff has flowed into California from Mexico's Tijuana River.
+SAN DIEGO (AP) — The entire shoreline of a Southern California city is closed to swimmers after sewage-contaminated runoff flowed into California from Mexico's Tijuana River.

-The San Diego Union-Tribune reports the San Diego County Department of Environment Health issued the order Sunday, expanding the closure that has been in place for months for part of the coast.
+The San Diego Union-Tribune reports the San Diego County Department of Environment Health issued the order Sunday, expanding the closure that has been in place for months for part of the Imperial Beach coast.

 Officials say more than 110 million gallons (416 million liters) of toxic storm water has flowed north from Mexico since April.